tauri-apps/tauri/tauri-updater/README.md

 The required keys are "active" and "endpoints", others are optional.

 "active" must be a boolean.
-By default it's set to false.
+By default, it's set to false.

 "endpoints" must be an array.
 The string `{{target}}` and `{{current_version}}` are automatically replaced in the URL allowing you determine [server-side](#update-server-json-format) if an update is available.
 If multiple endpoints are specified, the updater will fallback if a server is not responding within the pre-defined timeout.

 "dialog" if present must be a boolean.
-By default it's set to true.
+By default, it's set to true.
 If enabled, [events](#events) are turned-off as the updater will handle everything.
 If you need the custom events, you MUST turn off the built-in dialog.

-"pubkey" if present must be a valid public-key generated with tauri cli.
+"pubkey" if present must be a valid public-key generated with Tauri cli.
 See [Signing updates](#signing-updates).

 ## Update Requests

 Tauri is indifferent to the request the client application provides for update checking.

 `Accept: application/json` is added to the request headers because Tauri is responsible for parsing the response.

-For the requirements imposed on the responses and the body format of an update response see [Server Support](#server-support).
+For the requirements imposed on the responses and the body format of an update, response see [Server Support](#server-support).

 Your update request must *at least* include a version identifier so that the server can determine whether an update for this specific version is required.

-It may also include other identifying criteria such as operating system version, to allow the server to deliver as fine grained an update as you would like.
+It may also include other identifying criteria such as operating system version, to allow the server to deliver as fine-grained an update as you would like.

 How you include the version identifier or other criteria is specific to the server that you are requesting updates from.
 A common approach is to use query parameters, [Configuration](#configuration) shows an example of this.

 ## Built-in dialog

-By default, updater use built-in dialog API from Tauri.
+By default, updater uses a built-in dialog API from Tauri.

 ![New Update](https://i.imgur.com/6qGiIlJ.png)

 The dialog first line of text is represented by the update `note` provided by the [server](#server-support).

-If user accept, the download and install is initialized.
+If the user accepts, the download and install are initialized.
 The user will be then prompted to restart the application.

 ## Events

-**Attention, you need to disable built-in dialog in your [tauri configuration](#configuration), otherwise events aren't emitted.**
+**Attention, you need to disable built-in dialog in your [tauri configuration](#configuration), otherwise, events aren't emitted.**

 To know when an update is ready to be installed, you can subscribe to these events: